ITU-BDSA2024-GROUP9/Chirp/docs/report.md

 ## Domain model

-The domain model of _Chirp!_ is illustrated in the UML class diagram below.
+The domain model of Chirp! is illustrated in the UML class diagram below.
 The model consists of four main entities: Author, Cheep, Comment, and Follow.
-The Author entity represents a user of the application and contains information such as the user's username, email, and password.
-The Cheep entity represents a post made by a user and contains information such as the cheep's content, the user who posted it, and the time it was posted.
-The Comment entity represents a comment made on a cheep and contains information such as the comment's content, the user who posted it, and the time it was posted.
-The Follow entity represents a follow relationship between two users and contains information such as the follower and followee.
+The Cheep entity represents a post and contains information such as the cheep's content, time posted and the Author who posted it.
+The Comment entity represents a comment made on a cheep and contains information such as which Cheep the comment was made on.
+The Author entity represents a user of the application which can have up-to many Cheeps, Comments, Followers and users they are Following.
+Furthermore, we use ASP.NET Identity with the Author entity inheriting the IndentityUser class which contains information such as the username, email, and password.
+The Follow entity represents a follow relationship between two Author entities.
+An Author has a list of Follow entities for their followers and the people they are following so this is represented in the UML as two bi-directional one to many relationships.
 ![Illustration of the _Chirp!_ data model as UML class diagram DRAWIO.](images/Domain.Model.png)

 ## Architecture — In the small